UNCLASSIFIED (U)

 (b) Unavailable

 (c) (U) In some circumstances, the I-589 petition may not be available, especially if an immigration judge granted the petitioner asylum.
-In these circumstances, please continue processing the application to completion with the information provided.
-Please contact the VO/F V92/V93 analyst if you have questions.
+In these circumstances, continue processing the application to completion with the information provided.
+Contact the VO/F V92/V93 analyst if you have questions.

 (d) (U) To comply with confidentiality directives, the sealed envelope must only be opened and reviewed by a consular officer.
 Staff, other than cleared Americans, are not permitted to have access to this information.